Manila galleon: Discovery of the route

 By the 18th century, it was understood that a less northerly track was sufficient when nearing the North American coast, and galleon navigators steered well clear of the rocky and often fogbound northern and central California coast.
 According to historian William Lytle Schurz, "They generally made their landfall well down the coast, somewhere between Point Conception and Cape San Lucas ...
 After all, these were preeminently merchant ships, and the business of exploration lay outside their field, though chance discoveries were welcomed".

 The first motivation for land exploration of present-day California was to scout out possible way stations for the seaworn Manila galleons on the last leg of their journey.
 Early proposals came to little, but in 1769, the Portola expedition established ports at San Diego and Monterey (which became the administrative center of Alta California), providing safe harbors for returning Manila galleons.

 The Manila galleon and California

-Monterey, California, was about two months and three weeks out from Manila in the 18th century, and the galleon tended to stop there 40 days before arriving in Acapulco.
+Despite annual galleons sailing along the coast from 1565-1769, no ships discovered the Golden Gate and San Francisco Bay, due to factors such as fog, ships avoiding sailing close to shore, and hills making the coast look continuous from a distance.

+In 1587 Spaniards discovered Morro Bay, far south of San Francisco.

+In 1594 they discovered Drake's Bay north of San Francisco and Monterey Bay south of it.
 Galleons stopped in Monterey prior to California's Spanish settlement in 1769; however, visits became regular between 1777 and 1794 because the Crown ordered the galleon to stop in Monterey.

+Monterey was about two months and three weeks out from Manila in the 18th century, and the galleon tended to stop there 40 days before arriving in Acapulco.